willingc/pep-communication/outline-pep-9999.rst

 - Can mirror Mailing Lists as read-only `Example Ruby Talk mailing list on Discourse <https://rubytalk.org/>`_ *This is a read-only mirror of the Ruby-Talk mailing list.
 You can participate in the discussions by subscribing and posting to the mailing list.*
+- Very rich andgranular moderation capabilities.
+This includes the possibility for users to flag a post (violation of the CoC, off-topic, spam, inapropiate...) for a moderator to review, with the possibility for the moderator to act in many different ways.
+Multiple moderators are allowed with different levels of permissions.
+- Low entry bar: multiple ways of logging in including social integrations (GitHub, Google, Facebook,...), single sign-on with custom provider, invitation links, discourse accounts...
+- Editing: as any modern communication platform, allows editing of posts.
+Post eddits are clearly called out and readers can look at previous revisions to clear up possible confusions, while it allows the user to add some clarifications to the original message or to fix some typos.
+- Granular tracking controls: users can select different ways to be notified of activity in each topic, as oposed to a subscribed/unsubscribed model.
+- Similar topic suggestions when creating a new message, that allows to prevent repetition when users want to create new posts or messages.
+- Syntax highlighting, markdown editing, code snippets, embedable images.
+- Integrated search functionality across all messages and topics in the instance.
+- Ability to quote multiple users and part of different messages in a simple and graphical way.
+- Possibility to restructure topics, allowing to move messages across when they are off-topic.
+- Active development to replace `common mailing list features <https://meta.discourse.org/t/moss-roadmap-mailing-lists/36432>`_.

 Limitations
 ^^^^^^^^^^^